khu97/CS-7650-Final-Project/README.md

 Each model is self-contained and can be run separately.

+NOTE: Make sure to copy Digital_Music_5.jsonl.gz into the data directories of each model before implementation

 # DeepCoNN-BERT
 To run, install the packages listed in requirements.txt.
 Conda may be needed to install pytorch instead of pip.
 Preprocessed data and training/test splits are available in the data folder but may be re-processed and split by navigating to the data folder and running